 Pronouns: She/Her

-Ariel Mei 梅 is a queer Chinese American artist and scuba diver in Redmond, Washington.
-Her work is designed to showcase the beauty of the underwater world.
-Through her underwater photography, her goal is to raise awareness about the human impact on our oceans.
+Ariel Mei Gliboff/ 梅花 is a queer Chinese American artist and scuba diver living in Redmond.
+Her work includes underwater photography and watercolor/gouache painting.
+By showcasing the beauty of the underwater world, Ariel aims to raise awareness about the human impact on our oceans.

 I once had someone ask me “Can Asians Be Gay?”
 As sad as this made me feel, it also hit home with my own struggle of being a woman of color and being queer.
 I’m now at a place in my life where I can thoroughly embrace and celebrate every part of my identity.